harshithbngowda/Flutter_Health_Graph/README.md

 Ensure you have Flutter SDK installed (flutter --version).
 Run flutter pub get to install dependencies.
 Launch the app with flutter run.

+<b>Running the App</b>

+Connect a device or start an emulator.
+In the project directory, run: flutter run
+The app will launch on your connected device/emulator